cncf/techdocs/analyses/0012-TUF/TUF-analysis.md

 #### New user content
 - Include only new user content in the **Getting started** Include information about features, tutorials and guides.
 Remove information about the Specification as it's repeated in the *Project section*.

-- Include a **README** in the documentation with a contributor guide on how to get started with Docs.
+- Include a **README** in the documentation repo with a contributor guide on how to get started with Docs.

 - Create an *Installation guide* on a separate page.
-This can contain step-to-step instructions for diffent users including begginers.
+This can contain step-to-step instructions for diffent users including beginners.
 Installation instructions in the [The Update Framework specification](https://theupdateframework.github.io/specification/latest) can be included here.

 #### Content maintainability & site mechanics
-- Include a search button on the website to make it easier for users to find content
+- Include a search button on the website to make it easier for users to search and find content.

 - The Docs repo should be the entry point of all repos.
-Meaning the Docs README shoould contain all the TUF project information including links to the other repos and contributor guidelines.
+Meaning, the Docs README should contain all the TUF project information including links to the other repos and contributor guidelines.

 #### Content creation processes
 - Provide information about the Docs website such as the tools used and how to set up ad run it locally.

-- Provide information on the contribution process including having contribution guides on the website and the documentaion repo.
+- Provide information about the contribution process including having contribution guides on the website and the documentation repo.
 You can also include contribution guidelines to avoid violations.

-- Include dates on the documentation release on the website and the repo to inform users of their relevance.
+- Include dates on the documentation on the website and the repo to inform users of their relevance.

 - Include information about verified maintainers on the documentation repo.
 It makes it easier for contributors to know who to contact for assistance.